grongierisc/kong-ee-training/README.md

 </table>

 What do we see here :
-* Error 401 on lecay
+* Error 401 on the original API
-* We reatch the data without authentification
+* We reach the data without authentication

 # 6. Third, add our own authentication

-What we want to achived here is to add our own authentication without any distuption of the orignial API.
+What we want to achieved here is to add our own authentication without any distuption of the original API.

 ![alt](https://raw.githubusercontent.com/grongierisc/iam-training/training/misc/img/custom_auth.png)